Ever wondered what a Customer Success Manager really does?

-Within Botify, we work as a lean startup so everyone is available and takes time to answer any question.
+Within Botify, we work like a lean startup so everyone is available and takes time to answer any question.
 It is all about teamwork and staying flexible so there is a lot of sharing with the team.

 So what is the team like?

 We are all pretty young ‚Äì at least in our minds!
 We like to get together and spend time together.
 Last year we had a Christmas dinner, for example, which was a lot of fun.
-We are much more than just colleagues; we also help each other out, and find solutions together.
+We are much more than just colleagues; we also help each other out and find solutions together.